CoquiCoders/primerPesoDocs/chapter1/README.md

 **How to fork and run PrimerPeso?**

-Information on how to run PrimerPeso is available on our [Github Repository](https://github.com/codeforamerica/primerpeso/blob/master/README.md)
+Information on how to run PrimerPeso is available in our [Github Repository](https://github.com/codeforamerica/primerpeso/blob/master/README.md)